viniciusalmeida/WhatAboutTheBalance/README.md

     -y, --year [year]             Indicate an year to aply the filter (default: current year) -m, --month [month-for-memo]  Select a month in the year to be detailed with the memo for each transaction.
-Ex: Oct -h, --help                    output usage information
+Ex: Oct -r, --repl                    Start a Read-Eval-Print-Loop (REPL) to you write your own analysis code -h, --help                    output usage information
 ```